wp-plugins/wp-easy-gallery/readme.txt

 - Galleries use 1st image in gallery for thumbnail by default
 - Set global thumbnail dimensions for all galleries - can be overwritten for each gallery
 - Pop-up preview for each image - see how each gallery image will look in the pop-up window on your site
-- German language support (Sprachunterstutzung fur Deutsch) (<a href='http://labs.hahncreativegroup.com/easy-image-gallery/' title='easy image gallery'>Pro Version</a>)
+- German language support (Sprachunterstutzung fur Deutsch) (<a href='http://labs.hahncreativegroup.com/wordpress-gallery-plugin/' title='WordPress Image Gallery Plugin'>Pro Version</a>)

 <a href='http://labs.hahncreativegroup.com/wordpress-gallery-plugin/' title='WordPress gallery plugin'>Upgrade to WP Easy Gallery Pro</a>